robinbraemer/robinbraemer/README.md

 > At 12, I wrote my first lines of code.
 By 17, I had built a gaming community with 500,000 users and led a team of 15.
 Today, I architect systems serving millions.

 Experienced **Full Stack • Platforms Engineer** with a proven track record of building scalable, cloud-native systems.
-Specialized in **Go**, **TypeScript**, **Kubernetes**, and modern infrastructure patterns.
+Specialized in **Go**, **TypeScript**, **Kubernetes**, **Svelte**, and modern infrastructure patterns.
 Successfully led projects serving millions of users, from fintech compliance systems to gaming and developer platforms.

 <br>